 - If a campaign is optimized for Install Volume, putting the focus on benefits that come quickly to users might be best.
 Something like “Free books & bestsellers!” for example.
 Note that there is already a download button on the ad so using a text line to ask to download would be redundant.

 - If another campaign is optimized for users that register/sign up, it makes more sense to have something like “Sign up for free today!”.
 Same here, keep in mind there is already an install button.

-It’s also important to understand that the texts will be mixed and matched.
+It’s also important to understand that the texts will be mixed and matched within an Ad Group.
 This means they should be able to work by themselves (provide a clear value proposition) but also when combined together.

 Using punctuation (if number of characters allows) can help give more sense to the ads when the texts are combined.
 Example:

 - Ad text idea 1: “Healthy meals delivered.”